Dietrich von Choltitz: Early life and career

-Dietrich Hugo Hermann von Choltitz was born on 9 November 1894, in his family's castle in Gräflich Wiese (now Łąka Prudnicka, Poland) in the province of Silesia, 2 km from Neustadt (now Prudnik), in the Kingdom of Prussia, then part of the German Empire.
+Dietrich Hugo Hermann von Choltitz was born on 9 November 1894, in his family's castle in (now Łąka Prudnicka, Poland) in the province of Silesia, 2 km from (now Prudnik), in the Kingdom of Prussia, then part of the German Empire.
 He was a son of Hans von Choltitz (1865–1935), who was a major of the Prussian Army, and his German wife Gertrud von Rosenberg.
 He had two brothers named Hans and Job.
 He came from a Moravian-Silesian noble family of Sedlnitzky von Choltitz (Odrowąż coat of arms).
-His uncle Hermann von Choltitz was a governor of Landkreis Neustadt O.S. from 1907 to 1920.
+His uncle Hermann von Choltitz was a governor of from 1907 to 1920.
 His family owned a forest between Prudnik and Niemysłowice.

 In 1907 Dietrich von Choltitz enrolled in the Dresden Cadet School.